bsecker/StripLight/README.md

 Striplight Control

-Ideas:
+Features:
+ - web server to turn and off lights and control settings
+ - colour temperature changes at night from cool white to soft yellow
+ - notification support - only sends test notifications for now.

+Planned features:
  - turn on and off when at computer or computer is turned on
- - ability to be controlled by android
  - IR remote support
- - Colour temperature changes at night
+ - integration with:
+ 	- pushbullet
+ 	- text messaging
- - notification blinking
+ 	- DinnersReady
- -
+ 	- email client